ipfabric/docs/docs/platform_first_steps/03-access_ui.md

 ---
-description: In the second step we will show you how to access the user interface and how to install the IP Fabric license.
+description: In this step, we will show you how to access the user interface and how to install the IP Fabric license.
 ---

-# Access User Interface And Install License
+# Access User Interface and Install License

-## Creating The First IP Fabric User
+## Creating the First IP Fabric User

 To create the first user, please log in to the **System Administration** interface on port `8443`.